Refreshing no-bake ricotta cheesecake with a delicious raspberry whipping cream topping. And detailed instructions on working with gelatin.

 - Many recipes require whipped cream to be added to the mixture that is about to set.
 I always do that after mixing the main mixture with the gelatin, otherwise the whipped cream will lose its airiness.

 - After making the initial gelatin mixture, place the pan in the fridge for at least the time needed to beat the cream.

 - However, this initial setting time differs from recipe to recipe and depends on the amount of liquid you have.
 Some mixtures only need 5 minutes to begin to set, while others need half an hour.
 Make sure to follow the recipe instructions and check the mixture in the fridge every 5 minutes or so.

 - It is important to add the whipped cream when the initial mixture has only begun to set.
 If you wait too long, the mixture will not be smooth anymore, it will have little clumps all over.

 Allow the gelatin to set:

-The gelatin mixture will need at least 4-5 hours to set, but I always let them set overnight in the fridge.
+- Any gelatin mixture will need at least 4-5 hours to set, the larger the amount the longer the time.
+I always let set overnight in the fridge.

 - 7 sheets gelatine

 - 100 g/ 3.5 oz ladyfingers

 - 200 ml/ 6.7 fl.oz/ ¾ cup milk